 3. Consider agent reviews

-When choosing an agent, it is important to seek out reviews from actual customers.
+When choosing an agent, it's important to seek out reviews from actual customers.
 Agents will always paint themselves in the best light, but reality can sometimes look very different—past customers are the best source of truth about how an agent will conduct themselves.

 Emily Dawson, a realtor with Coldwell Banker in Savannah, Georgia, says, “Look for agents that demonstrate honesty, integrity, and strong communication.
 The right agent will have the best interests of their clients in mind.”